quietcricket/tweets-on-screen/README.md

       * `clear`: reset the display

 2. ### App
     * Responsible for database(firestore) related tasks
     * Monitors changes from the database and passes the changes to its layout manager

-## TODOs
-### Implement custom emojis (hashflags)
-* The full list from twitter.com is too large to be used
-* Needs a field to enter a map of hashtag and svg path, e.g. `{"oneteam": "OneTeam_V2Design_Evergreen.png"}`
-### Implement media caching
-* If a user deletes her/his tweet, the image/video will disappear
-* If a user deletes her/his account, the profile image wiil disappear
-* Write a Firebase `Function` to download these images and save them into `Storage`

 ## HOWTOs
 ### How to install Unpacked Chrome Extension